djvill/APLS/doc/how-to-use/search/anchoring-searches.md

 {: .try-it }
 > To search for the word "yes" occurring at the beginning of speaker turns:
 > 1. Go to the [<span class="apls-page">Search</span> page](https://apls.pitt.edu/labbcat/search).
-> 1. Select the `timing` project in the layer picker and click the checkbox for the <span class="layer">turn</span> layer to make the turn input field appear.
+> 1. Select the `timing` project in the layer picker and click the checkbox for the <span class="layer">turn</span> layer to make the turn pattern input appear.
-> 1. Click the lock {% include labbcat-icon.html src="lock-unlocked.svg" %} on the left side of the turn input field.
+> 1. Click the lock {% include labbcat-icon.html src="lock-unlocked.svg" %} on the left side of the turn pattern input.
-> 1. Enter `yes` into the orthography input field.
+> 1. Enter `yes` into the orthography input box.
 > 1. Click the _Search_ button.
 > - To compare this with the number of results for "yes" without <span class="layer">turn</span> layer anchoring, click the lock {% include labbcat-icon.html src="lock-locked.svg" %} again to turn off anchoring and click the _Search_ button.

-The following [span layers]({{ '/doc/layer-typology#scope' | relative_url }}) have pattern input fields that are like the <span class="layer">orthography</span> layer, with the addition of anchoring options:
+The following [span layers]({{ '/doc/layer-typology#scope' | relative_url }}) have pattern inputs that are like the <span class="layer">orthography</span> layer, with the addition of anchoring options:
 - <span class="layer">comment</span>
 - <span class="layer">noise</span>